Burning Beard Lyrics

 International Business Machine

-Choking on bits of barley bread crumbs
+Choking on bits of falling bread crumbs

-Oh this burning beard I have come undone
+Oh this burning beard, I have come undone

-Oh this burning beard I have come undone
+I have come undone

-Bugger, bugger, bugger dumb the last of academe
+Down the last of academe

-Okkam's razor makes the cutting clean
+Occam's razor makes the cutting clean

-Shaven like a banker, lilac vegetal
+Shaven like a banker

-Remove the shadow of the New Praetorian
+Remove the shadow of the new praetorian

 Saturnalia for all you have

 Listen, get this: Clutch is typically not trying to get a certain message across, but instead they're kind of painting a picture with really broad strokes.
 The allusions and metaphors carry the weight of the lyrics, typically alluding to sci-fi, classical and/or biblical mythology and (to a lesser extent) popular culture.
 This song is a perfect archetype of the lyrical stylings of Neil Fallon.
 The opening lines give the impression of someone who is keeping up with current (watching CNN) events in the morning, possibly before going to work.
 We then get this weird line about locusts flying in the window (possibly an allusion to a plague?), followed by an invasion of British troops and the paranoia of the "protagonist" wrapping everything in aluminum (have the British launched spy satellites?); this is then followed by a confirmation that the protagonist is protecting himself from the "pink rays from the ancient satellites" (the lyrics above are wrong)-- I'm not really sure why the satellites are "ancient" but it could tie in with the biblical-esque reference to the locusts.
 The allusion to cranes is also peculiar, but they are typically associated with peace and long life, so it might just be an introduction to a symbol that contradicts the general mood of the protagonist; the three dogs in this stanza could also be an allusion to cerberus, the three-headed dog that guards the gates of Hades (but I might just be reading way too much in to this).
-There are next allusions to Saturnalia and the Praetorian Guard (where I got my kick-ass screen name from); these are pretty much self-explanatory if you run a wiki or google search on them (particularly the idea of the festival of Saturn, where slaves are treated like they are the masters and the masters try to please their slaves with gifts and food and stuff; these allusions immediately follow the "reversal" allusion where cranes are seen as a source of discomfort for the protagonist).

 And by the way, schoolbag88; Slayer does, in fact, rule, but anyone who disses Clutch is either eight years old or just doesn't really like heavy rock, so which class do you fit in?